hipolitomck/giffgaff_keep_alive/README.md

-# GiffGaff Keep Alive Script
+# giffgaff Keep Alive Script

-This project includes a Bash script and a Python-based WeCom (WeChat Work) notification system designed to periodically activate a GiffGaff SIM card for the purpose of keeping the number active.
+This project includes a Bash script and a Python-based WeCom (WeChat Work) notification system designed to periodically activate a giffgaff SIM card for the purpose of keeping the number active.
 The script temporarily activates mobile data on the SIM card for a short period, ensuring the SIM remains active without incurring significant charges.
 Notifications are sent via WeCom to confirm successful activation.

 ## Project Structure